 Ask Airlines to Stop Shipping Monkeys to Be Tortured

 Every year, more than ten thousand nonhuman primates are transported from countries such as China, Mauritius, Cambodia, Vietnam, and Indonesia to the U.S. to be imprisoned in laboratories and tormented in experiments.
 Some are bred in captivity on cramped, squalid monkey factory farms, while others are stolen from their families in the wild.

 The traumatized monkeys are crammed into small wooden crates and transported in the backs of trucks and the dark and terrifying cargo holds of planes, often on passenger flights just below unsuspecting customers for as long as 30 hours.

-Almost every major airline in the world—including Delta Air Lines, American Airlines, United Airlines, US Airways, Air China, China Eastern Airlines, TAM Airlines, El Al Airlines, Philippine Airlines, Hainan Airlines, Vietnam Airlines, and dozens of others—refuses to take any part in this violent industry and prohibits the transportation of primates to laboratories.
+Almost every major airline in the world—including Delta Air Lines, American Airlines, United Airlines, US Airways, Air China, China Eastern Airlines, China Southern Airlines, TAM Airlines, El Al Airlines, Philippine Airlines, Hainan Airlines, Vietnam Airlines, and dozens of others—refuses to take any part in this violent industry and prohibits the transportation of primates to laboratories.
 Some carriers, including UPS, FedEx, Cathay Pacific, and Korean Airlines, won’t transport any animals to laboratories.

 PETA’s Air Cruelty campaign has flown from victory to victory and prompted a massive compassionate shift in the airline and cargo industry.
 As a result, suppliers are finding it difficult to transport monkeys to laboratories and experimenters are having a much more difficult time getting their hands on primates for use in cruel experiments.
 This is critical because, historically, between a quarter and a third of all primates kept in U.S. laboratories each year have been imported from overseas.
 Government figures reveal that there has been a 40 percent decrease in the number of primates imported by U.S. laboratories as well as a drop in the numbers of primates experimented on.
 Simply put, this means fewer monkeys are suffering in laboratories and more primates are enjoying their freedom in the wild.